Nirosha-Rayee/EventManagementSystem/README.md

 **4.0  External APIs:**

-To get the Weather data, I have created Weather Application Microservice.
+To get the Weather data, **I have created Weather Application Microservice**.
 And the flow chat will be like this as below diagram

-**End Points to get Weather Data:**   (By using Request parameter as City Name)  GET/ localhost:9000/api/weather/Hartville
+**End Points to get Weather Data:**      GET/ localhost:9000/api/weather/Hartville     (By using Request parameter as City Name)

 **Spring Eureka:**  http://localhost:8761 (for more instances creation)